Man In Custody Accused Of String Of Woodland ATM Robberies

 “Anytime you use an ATM, you need to be aware of your surroundings,” said.
 Sgt.
 Danzyl.

-Danzyl said ATM robberies are extremely unusual for the area – they almost never happen.MORE NEWS: 'My Heart Rate Definitely Went Up': Sacramento Officers Use Virtual Reality To Train On Real World Encounters
+Danzyl said ATM robberies are extremely unusual for the area – they almost never happen.MORE NEWS: Sacramento Firefighters Put Out Car Fire, Find Person Dead Inside

-Police said they could release the suspect’s full identity as soon as Thursday morning.